-Now that your profile is created, you could start dictating, but before you do, we recommend you take a look at the Help menu.
-Also, it's a good idea to begin personalizing the Vocabulary as soon as possible, since this plays a crucial role in accuracy and efficiency.
+We recommend you take a look at the Help menu and begin personalizing the Vocabulary as soon as possible (this plays a crucial role in accuracy and efficiency).

-Note: If you've used a previous version of Dragon, we suggest you read the What's New.
+Note: If you've used a previous version of Dragon, we suggest you read What's New in the Help.